Eastside Arts Initiative Grant Guidelines

 - Arts organizations, artists, arts advocates with proof of non-profit 501c3 in good standing

-- Non-match grant applicants may apply through fiscal agent with proof of non-profit 501c in good standing (confirmation letter by board president required)
+- Non-match grant applicants may apply through fiscal agent with proof of non-profit 501c in good standing (confirmation letter by Board President required and Executive Director)

 - Applicants without proof of a 501c3 in good standing (for match grants)

 - Applicants with annual operating budgets of more than $3 million

-- Applicants that do not submit a policy statement of diversity and inclusion
+- Applicants who do not submit a policy statement of diversity and inclusion

 - Funding for operational costs or office equipment

-- Earned income, in-kind donations or general funds from operations do not qualify for matching funds
+- Earned income, in-kind donations or general funds from operations do not qualify as matching funds

 Applicants are required to submit a Letter of Intent (LOI) through the EAI’s LOI online application.
 Applicants with approved LOI’s will be invited to continue with the grant application process.